geppox62/arduino_domotic_house/README.md

 ## Getting started

 This project involves the use of:
-- a small house (you can see it on the pictures)
+- a small house (you can see it in the images folder)
 - an Arduino Mega ('cause of too many connections)
 - an ethernet shield
 - sensors and actuators of different kind